gabsong/koa-server-template/README.md

 1. Run `volta pin node@20 npm@10` to set the node and npm versions.
 1. Install dependencies with `npm install` (or `npm i`).
-1. Set up the docker containers with `docker-compose up -d`.
+1. Set up a MySQL docker container with `docker-compose up -d`.
-1. Create a database migration with `npx knex migrate:make create_example_table` (edit command).
+1. Create a database migration with `npx knex migrate:make migration_name` (edit migration_name).
-1. Run the database migrations to create the tables `DATABASE_URL=xxxx npm run db:migrate` (replace 'xxxx' with value).
+1. Run the database migrations to create the tables `DATABASE_URL=xxxx npm run db:migrate` (i.e. DATABASE_URL=mysql://root:password@127.0.0.1:3306/template).
-1. You can use the rollback command as a way to clear loaded data: `DATABASE_URL=xxxx npm run db:rollback` (replace 'xxxx' with value).
+1. You can use the rollback command as a way to clear loaded data: `DATABASE_URL=xxxx npm run db:rollback`.

 ### Run